 The Canadian Environmental Protection Act, 1999 (CEPA) is now more than 20 years old and long overdue for an update.

 Thanks in part to Ecojustice’s extensive contributions, the standing committee released a report in 2017 with 87 substantial recommendations to improve the Act and its implementation.
 In response to the report, the government agreed to update CEPA, and in 2019 the Prime Minister mandated the Minister of Environment and Climate Change to better protect people and the environment from toxins and other pollution by strengthening the Act.

-While recognition of the right to a healthy environment in CEPA is a significant step forward for environmental justice in Canada, amendments to Bill C-28 are needed to remove problematic clauses that allow for the consideration of economic interests in applying the right.
+While recognition of the right to a healthy environment in CEPA is a significant step forward for environmental justice in Canada, amendments to Bill S-5 are needed to remove problematic clauses that allow for the consideration of economic interests in applying the right.